peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

 * Used technologies and tools:
     * This project uses Python, Pandas, Jupyter Notebook and Apache Spark (PySpark) in local mode to process 2016 U.S. immigration data.
-      There are 5 project questions to answer.
+      There are 4 project questions to answer.
 The ETL pipeline described is always aligned with the questions to be answered.
 The data model therefore evolves piece by piece to the final version.
 The specified tools were selected because, on the one hand, they are easily suitable for data analysis and preparation.
 If the requirements become larger and the amount of data increases, a switch to cloud technologies based on e.g. AWS is possible at any time.
-      However, this is not the scope of this project.
+      However, this is **not** the scope of this project.

 * A logical approach to this project under the following scenarios:
     * __Propose how often the data should be updated and why.__
         * The ETL process should run on a monthly basis..
 This decision was made due to the fact that SAS data is only provided monthly.

-    * _Write a description of how you would approach the problem differently under the following scenarios:_
+    * __Write a description of how you would approach the problem differently under the following scenarios:__
         * __The data was increased by 100x.__
             * Source data should be stored in Cloud storage like AWS S3
             * To process all data in parallel use clustered Spark nodes (AWS EMR)